xkbcommon/libxkbcommon/doc/faq.md

 ### How do I test my custom layout without installing it?

 Use our [debugging tools].

+### How can I create a package for my layout?

+See @ref packaging-keyboard-layouts.

 ### How do I swap some keys?